dgurns/trad-archive/README.md

 # Trad Archive

 _Under active development._

 _Collaborators welcome!
 Please reach out to dan [at] dangurney [dot] net, or comment on an issue/PR._

 This is an open source experiment in collaboration with the Irish Traditional Music Archive.

+With this project, community members can...

-It will allow community members to tag previously unreleased archival recordings.
+- Listen to previously unreleased archival recordings
+- Help by tagging each recording with People, Places, Tunes, Instruments, and Collections
+- Save favorites to listen later